-- To run on a " local " machine (typically a multicore laptop): - → An MPI library must be installed, and the " arch " files must be correspondingly modified to compile the model: 'makelmdz\fcm -arch local [-mem] ...' - → It is always best to be able to use as much memory as possible: ulimit -s unlimited - → It is also important to reserve enough private memory for OpenMP tasks: export OMP\STACKSIZE=200M - → Use 'mpiexec -np n ...' to run with n processes, and 'export OMP\NUM\THREADS=m' to use m OpenMP tasks - → Some examples and advice are given here (in English and French): http://lmdz.lmd.jussieu.fr/utilisateurs/guides/lmdz-parallele-sur-pc-linux-en - ➤ To run on clusters (Climserv, Ciclad, Gnome, ...) and machines of supercomputing centres (IDRIS, CCRT,..): - → Check the centre's documentation to see how to specify the number of MPI processes, OpenMP tasks, local limitations (memory, run time) for batch submission of jobs, etc. - → Some information on appropriate job headers for some of the machines widely used at IPSL is gathered here (in French):
+- To run on a " local " machine (typically a multicore laptop): - → An MPI library must be installed, and the " arch " files must be correspondingly modified to compile the model: 'makelmdz_fcm -arch local [-mem] ...' - → It is always best to be able to use as much memory as possible: ulimit -s unlimited - → It is also important to reserve enough private memory for OpenMP tasks: export OMP_STACKSIZE=200M - → Use 'mpirun -np n ...' to run with n processes, and 'export OMP_NUM_THREADS=m' to use m OpenMP tasks - → Some examples and advice are given here (in English and French): http://lmdz.lmd.jussieu.fr/utilisateurs/guides/lmdz-parallele-sur-pc-linux-en - ➤ To run on clusters (Climserv, Ciclad, Gnome, ...) and machines of supercomputing centres (IDRIS, CCRT,..): - → Check the centre's documentation to see how to specify the number of MPI processes, OpenMP tasks, local limitations (memory, run time) for batch submission of jobs, etc. - → Ask your favourite IPSL colleagues for some advice and their job headers on these machines.